Skip to main content

 Use the feedback from your assurer to create an improvement and implementation plan that outlines how you will improve the cyber resilience of your organisation.

-Create system architecture diagrams of up to three of the critical systems you identified during scoping.
+Start by creating system architecture diagrams of the critical systems you prioritised during scoping.

 Evaluate how well your council is protecting against cyber attack (objective B) and detecting cyber security events (objective C).